 Hi there, welcome to my website!
-I am a postdoctoral researcher in the Department of Civil and Environmental Engineering at the University of Vermont and the Transportation Research Center (TRC).
-My research interests include human mobility and behavior in natural disasters, transportation equity and justice, and unmet travel needs.
-My research takes an interdisciplinary and human-focused approach to engineering problems, combining mixed methods (qualitative and quantitative) approaches characteristic of the social sciences with methods like transportation simulation and travel behavior modeling.
+I am an Assistant Professor of Civil & Environmental Engineering at Utah State University.
+My research interests include mobility in disasters, transportation equity and justice, and unmet travel needs.
+My research takes an interdisciplinary and human-focused approach to engineering problems, combining qualitative approaches characteristic of the social sciences with quantitative methods like transportation simulation and travel behavior modeling.
 I also have experience using agent-based modeling, travel demand modeling, transportation health impact modeling, and econometric modeling to explore different aspects of sustainable transportation.

 Download my CV